Federal Direct PLUS

 Interest rate is fixed at 8.05 percent for a Direct PLUS for the 2023-2024 academic year with a first disbursement on or after July 1, 2023 and before July 1, 2024.

-Direct PLUS Loans whose first disbursement is made between October 1, 2015 and September 30, 2016, are subject to an origination fee of 4.272 percent.
+Direct PLUS Loans whose first disbursement is made on or after October 1, 2020, and before October 1, 2024, are subject to an origination fee of 4.228 percent.

 There is no grace period for Direct PLUS.
 However, for loans disbursed after July 1, 2008, parent borrowers have the option of deferring repayment based on your enrollment status.
 Specifically, parent borrowers may defer repayment: